clash-verge-rev/clash-verge-rev/README.md

 ## Acknowledgement

-Clash Verge was based on or inspired by these projects and so on:
+Clash Verge rev was based on or inspired by these projects and so on:

 - [keiko233/clash-nyanpasu](https://github.com/keiko233/clash-nyanpasu): A Clash Verge.
 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge): A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.